Kangaroo Island Cider at Emu Ridge

 All ciders have won local and national awards.
 It walks out of our doors it really is a delicious drop!

-The cellar door for Cider sales is located at Emu Ridge and tastings are available during opening hours 9 – 4 Monday to Saturday and 10 – 3 on Sundays TASTINGS ARE AVAILABLE AT ALL TIMES
+The cellar door for Cider sales is located at Emu Ridge and tastings are available during opening hours 9 – 4 seven days.
+TASTINGS ARE AVAILABLE AT ALL TIMES

 Emu Ridge are proud to have been chosen the Winners for the Best Farm Gate and Cellar Door Experience for 2016, and Best Farm Gate 17 and 18.
 Click this link if you would like more info on Kangaroo Island Ciders.